Francesco-Calabrese/March-Madness/README.md

 Updates
 -----
 This program has only imported the 64 teams that participated in the 2022 March Madness Event.
 To upload more teams, go to the teams section on ESPN (https://www.espn.com/mens-college-basketball/teams) and copy the statistics link under the team name.
-Add that link to
+Add that link and the team name to the switch statement on line 643 in the source code document.
+Make sure the team name in the teams.txt file matches the team name in this switch statement.